 Is This Card Good and Worth It?

-I'll start off by saying that both cards in the Blue Cash Series (both the "everyday" and "preferred" version) are great cards.
+I'll start off by saying that I rate both cards in the Blue Cash Series (both the "everyday" and "preferred" version) highly.
 What I really like about them is the fact that it is very simple.
 You get to earn extra cash on certain categories.
 In this case, it is standalone supermarkets, gasoline and department stores.

-Because of the nature of the categories, this makes this card a great card to use for everyday purposes.
-After all, who does not buy groceries, fill up gas or buy the occasional stuff at department stores.
-There are hardly any cards in the market today that have these three categories together all in one card.
+Because of the nature of the categories, this makes this card suitable for everyday use.
+After all, who does not buy groceries, fill up gas or buy the occasional stuff at department stores?
+I have searched high a low for cards that allow you to earn more than 1% cash back in the categories that this card offer and I have found any similar so far.

 The closest competitor is from Bank of America with their cash rewards card, which pays 3% cash back on gas and 2% on groceries.
 However, you can only earn the extra cash back with bank of america for up to $1,500 in quarterly spending on these categories!
 The Blue Cash series does not impose any such caps.